tintin10q/python_json_database_manager/README.md

 - `translate(name, key)` -> Will return the value for **key** in **name**.json.
 Usefull for 1 layer dicts.
 - `create(name, data)` -> Will create a new **name**.json in the db dir', write **data** to it and will add a new lock.
 Do not create json files without this method as the database does only index json files on startup.

-There are also verious 's methods.
+There are also versions of these methods that end in 's.
 These don't take a name but instead look at self.name to know which file it should interact with.

 'db dir = Directory with the database_manager.py